sveltia/sveltia-cms/README.md

 ### New users

 Currently, Sveltia CMS is aimed at existing Netlify/Decap CMS users.
-If you don’t have it yet, follow [their documentation](https://decapcms.org/docs/intro/) to install it and configure your site first.
+If you don’t have it yet, follow [their documentation](https://decapcms.org/docs/add-to-your-site/) to add it to your site first.
 Then migrate to Sveltia CMS as described below.

 ### Migration